varuncj02/HackUTD-VII/README.md

      Execution: how well the idea has been pitched and displayed at the booth Classroom Impact: how the idea impacts the classroom

+## How To Use
+- Add Enarc Bot to server
+- Use "$help" to view all possible commands
+- Have Fun!

-Tech Stack:
+## Tech Stack:
-Python
+- Python
+- Discord.py
+- Google Speech to Text API

-Discord Bot Features:
+## Discord Bot Features:
-- Scrape Quizlet and have it quiz students - can be gamified into points system
-- Text-to-speech for the questions
+- Speech-to-Text to develop video transcripts
 - Planner/reminder for group meetings
-- Plays chill/lo-fi music
-- Trivia
+- Quiz Bot using Textual Data
-- Scheduler - start of every week make a list and get reminders
+- Scheduler - Add activites to make a list and get reminders.

+## Future Vision

+eLearning/BlackBoard Integration
+- Integrate bot features with BlackBoard API

+Scalable NLP/NLU Algorithm
+- Capability to process larger/more complicated files

+Class-Based File System
+- Students share notes with classmates
-- Saves file & notes
+- Gamify: Create trivia bot from notes